projectchrono/chrono/readme.txt

 Release 1.5.0
 xx-xx-xxxx

+- Important API change!
+To modify friction, restitution and other surface properties of ChBody, ChrParticleClones and similar stuff, now one must use mybody->GetMaterialSurface()->..
+  In fact now surface properties are contained in a ChMaterialSurface object, that is referenced by each body.
+The reason is that in this way, many objects can share the same material (saving some memory and making the coding cleaner).
+By default, each body creates its own material when instanced, but later one can assign a shared material to multiple bodies, for example:
+    ChSharedPtr<ChMaterialSurface> msurface(new ChMaterialSurface);
+    my_body_A->SetMaterialSurface(msurface);
+    my_body_B->SetMaterialSurface(msurface);
+    my_body_C->SetMaterialSurface(msurface);
+    msurface->SetSfriction(0.3);
+  Note that thank to shared pointers, material is automatically replaced in SetMaterialSurface and, if needed, also automatically deleted.
+  Moreover backward API compability is ensured.

+- New contact property: compliance.
+The compliance (inverse of stiffness) can be set for normal and tangential directions, in the new ChMaterialSurface object.
+It has the unit of m/N.
+  Compliance, in general, has also the positive effect of making the convergence of the solver somehow faster.
+When compliance = 0, it turns into the original method with infinitely rigid bodies.
+  Note that non-zero compliance disables the stabilization limit that one sets with SetMaxPenetrationRecoverySpeed(), so this means that with non-zero compliance one might have 'popping' contacts if the timestep is too large.

+- New contact property: damping.
+The damping is specified as a factor 'alpha' of the stiffness K in the contact.
+That is, damping R=alpha*K;
+  where for example it could be alpha=0.3 (it has the unit of time, [s]) Damping in general helps to have stable simulations and avoids numerical artifacts when simulating stacks of objects at rest.

+- Important API change!
+Previous version of Chrono::Engine used to compute the friction coefficient in a contact as the average of the two friction coefficients of the two surfaces.
+From this version, instead, the default behavior has changed as THE MINIMUM of the two values.
+  This applies also to other surface parameters in ChMaterialSurface, such as rolling friction, compliance, etc.

 - New functionality in ChIrrAppInterface class, to allow single-step of realtime simulations, by pressing the 'p' key, and to pause physics, by pressing the 'space' key.
 (Press also 'i' for infos).